emurenMRz/bdf_view/README.md

-# bdf_view
+# BDF Font viewer

-This software is a BDF font viewer.\
+Reads and displays BDF font files.\
-PNG export is supported.
+You can output a list of rendered glyphs in PNG format or download the coordinate information in JSON format.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).